-Apple Donuts are a must every year, when the cloudy, rainy fall hits us.
+Apple Donuts are a must every year when the cloudy, rainy fall hits us.
 It is quick to make as the juicy apple slices are dipped into a 3-ingredient pancake batter.
-All I need is the smell of apple and cinnamon to fill my home and I immediately feel cosy and warm.
+All I need is the smell of apple and cinnamon to fill my home and I immediately feel cozy and warm.

 - gluten-free and